Bond of Association: Contents

 In the last case, the document also made it obligatory for the signatories to hunt down the killer.

 Royal approval

 Elizabeth authorised the Bond to achieve statutory authority.

 Implications

+The Bond of Association was a response to the assassination of William the Silent in July 1584, and the continuing threat posed to Elizabeth I by the supporters of Mary, Queen of Scots as a rival claimant to the English throne, in the aftermath of the discovery of the Throckmorton Plot.

+Mary, Queen of Scots, was herself a signatory of the bond, giving her assent at Wingfield Manor on 5 January 1585.
+In March 1585, the Bond of Association was in part incorporated in the Act for the Queen's Safety.

-The Bond of Association was a key legal precedent for the execution of Mary, Queen of Scots, in 1587.
+The Bond was a key legal precedent for the execution of Mary, Queen of Scots, in 1587.
 Walsingham discovered alleged evidence that Mary, in a letter to Anthony Babington, had given her approval to a plot to assassinate Elizabeth and by Right of Succession take the English throne.
-Ironically, Mary herself was a signatory of the Bond.